rafadc/ddns-update/README.md

 # DDNS updater

-A small tool to update your dynamic DNS
+A small tool to update your dynamic DNS.
+Currrently only Namecheap is supported.

 ## Config file